austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

 ## Training, Education, Awareness and Responsibilities

-1. `placeholder`  workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and data. `placeholder` 's commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies. `placeholder`  workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member's failure to comply with organizational policies.
+1. `<Company Placeholder>`  workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and data. `<Company Placeholder>` 's commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies. `<Company Placeholder>`  workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member's failure to comply with organizational policies.
-2. `placeholder`  Customers are provided with necessary information to understand `placeholder`  auditing capabilities.
-Platform Customers are responsible for the logging, auditing and retention of any application hosted outside of `placeholder`  environments, even though the applications may integrate with `placeholder`  Platform API.
-Customer applications hosted within the `placeholder`  environments will follow the auditing standards and procedures defined in this document.
+2. `<Company Placeholder>`  Customers are provided with necessary information to understand `<Company Placeholder>`  auditing capabilities.
+Platform Customers are responsible for the logging, auditing and retention of any application hosted outside of `<Company Placeholder>`  environments, even though the applications may integrate with `<Company Placeholder>`  Platform API.
+Customer applications hosted within the `<Company Placeholder>`  environments will follow the auditing standards and procedures defined in this document.